Laguna1989/obsidian_notes/Learnings/Conferences and Talks/Talks/Johnathan Gopel - Remove virtual.md

 - there is the overhead of empty vectors for every type in the list that is not used (vtable is one vector, here we have N vectors for N types)
 - ordering within each vector is stable.
 Ordering is **not** stable between different types

-# Downsize of avoiding virtual
+# Downsides of avoiding virtual

 - Increase translation unit size
   - For interfaces you just need the interface